 Grants are accounted under the accruals model as permitted by FRS 102.
 Grants relating to expenditure on tangible fixed assets are credited to profit or loss at the same rate as the depreciation on the assets to which the grant relates.
 The deferred element of grants is included in creditors as deferred income.

 Grants of a revenue nature are recognised in the Statement of Income and Retained Earnings in the same period as the related expenditure.
+This includes income received from the government's Coronavirus Job Retention Scheme.

 2.14 Finance costs